MultiWell Literature Citation

 About the Authors

-John Stanton was a key participant in implementing semi-classical transition state theory and vibrational anharmonicities in his quantum chemistry code CFOUR.
-He and Lam Nguyen also are responsible for the code TS.
+JOHN STANTON was a key participant in implementing semi-classical transition state theory and vibrational anharmonicities in his quantum chemistry code CFOUR.
+He and LAM NGUYEN also are responsible for the codes TS and pTDME.

-Chiara Aieta, Fabio Gabas, and Michele Ceotto (Università degli Studi di Milano) developed paradensum and parsctst, parallelized codes for computing sums and densities of states and SCTST rate constants for fully coupled vibrational models.
+CHIARA AIETA, FABIO GABAS, and MICHELE CEOTTO (Università degli Studi di Milano) developed paradensum and parsctst, parallelized codes for computing sums and densities of states and SCTST rate constants for fully coupled vibrational models.
+GIACOMO MANDELLI, LUCA CORNEO, CHIARA AIETA, and MICHELE CEOTTO (Università degli Studi di Milano) developed the fdacc script.